Waikiki Sunset

 Calculated from association fees observed in penthouse unit listings for this building.

-16 of 20 MLS listings historically checked CABTV and numerous remarks explicitly state 'basic cable' or 'cable TV' is included in the maintenance fee (e.g., 'Maintenance fee includes ... basic cable' / 'cable TV').
-The language appears across multiple agent listings and aligns with the MLS checkbox data, indicating building-wide coverage.
+Strong building-level evidence: 14 of 20 current MLS listings list CABTV and numerous remarks explicitly state 'basic cable' or 'cable TV' is included in the maintenance fee (e.g., 'Maintenance fee includes ... basic cable', 'Maintenance fee includes cable TV').
+This language appears across multiple agent listings, indicating consistent building practice rather than an isolated copy/paste.

 No analysis available